 University of Pennsylvania

 There are five large scientific committees within the Cancer Control and Outcomes Program.
 Each committee has its own scientific aims and subcommittees.
-Committee and subcommittee memberships are cross-populated with the other two scientific programs—Therapeutic Studies and Biomarker Sciences—to promote and ensure scientific interactions.

 |Cancer Control and Outcomes Program|